About This Qualification (CPCCWHS1001 Prepare to Work Safely in the Construction Industry)

 to self and others.
-It covers identifying and orally reporting common construction hazards, understanding basic risk control measures, and identifying procedures for responding to potential incidents and
+In other words it covers identifying and orally reporting common construction hazards, understanding basic risk control measures, and identifying procedures for responding to potential incidents and

 emergencies.
-It also covers correctly selecting and fitting common personal protective equipment (PPE) used for construction work.
+Consiquently it also covers correctly selecting and fitting common personal protective equipment (PPE) used for construction work.

 This course is nationally recognised under the Australian Qualifications Framework (AQF).

-As stipulated by Safe Work NSW, students are required to present 100 points of ID.
+Similarly as stipulated by Safe Work NSW, students are required to present 100 points of ID to Check Visit Link

 Clients must also have access to: